 Apiculture - the science and art of raising honey bees.

-Apis mellifera - scientific name of the honey bee found in the United States.
+Apis mellifera - Genus and species of the Western honey bee originating in Europe and Africa and now located around the world.

 Paenibacillus larvae - the bacterium that causes American foulbrood.

-Bee bread - a mixture of collected pollen and nectar or honey, deposited in the cells of a comb to be used as food by the bees.
+Bee bread - a fermented mixture of collected pollen and nectar or honey, deposited in the cells of a comb.
+Pollen is the primary pollen source for bees and is used especially by the nurse bees to produce royal jelly to feed the young larvae.

 Bee brush - a brush or whisk broom used to gently remove bees from combs.